anharrington/handsonpython/rstP/integer.rst

 appears that the shell just echoes back what you printed.

 The Python Shell is an interactive interpreter.
-As you can see, after you press Enter, it is evaluating the expression you typed in, and then printing the result automatically.
+As you can see, after you press :kbd:`Return` (or Enter), it is evaluating the expression you typed in, and then printing the result automatically.
 This is a very handy environment to check out simple Python syntax and get instant feedback.
 For more elaborate programs that you want to save, we